leafcloudhq/documentation-rtd/docs/data-science/running-jupyterlab-with-miniconda.md

 1. Press Create Security Group
 1. Name the security group "jupyter-hub" and add a fitting description
 1. Press Create Security Group
-1. Locate you newly created security group in the overview and press "Manage Rules".
+1. Locate your newly created security group in the overview and press "Manage Rules".
 1. Press Add rule

 ![securitygroup-rule-jupiter](../images/securitygroup-rule-jupiter.png)

-1. Click add.
+1. Fill in the form according to the picture and click add.

 ## Creating the instance

 To create the new instance, go to the instance view of the [dashboard](https://create.leaf.cloud/project/instances/).

 1. Press Launch instance
-1. in the Source tab select "Image" and the boot source
+1. In the Source tab select "Image" and the boot source
-1. select the `Ubuntu-22.04` image
+1. Select the `Ubuntu-22.04` image
-1. set the volume size to 40GB
+1. Set the volume size to 40GB
-1. as the flavor select any gpu flavor, starting with `eg1`.
+1. As the flavor select any gpu flavor, starting with `eg1`.
 1. Select a network, to give the instance a public IP address use the `external` network
-1. Select a key pair, this should will be used to `SSH` into the machine
+1. Select a key pair, this key pair will be used to `SSH` into the machine
+1. Add the jupyter-hub security group
 1. Press "Launch Instance"
 1. Wait until instance reaches running status.